pempekriting/CucumberTestNG/README.md

 * Annotations.
 ( Run your tests in arbitrarily big thread pools with various policies available (all methods in their own thread, one thread per test class, etc...).
-( Test that your code is multithread safe.
+( Test that your code is multithreading safe.
 * Flexible test configuration.
 * Support for data-driven testing (with @DataProvider).
 * Support for parameters.